qinwyh/academic-personal-site/content/authors/admin/_index.md

 - Visitors
 ---

 Wu Yihong (吴 奕竑) is a Ph.D.
-Candidate of Computer Science at the State Key Lab of CAD&CG in Zhejiang University, also a member of ZJU Interactive Data Group supervised by Prof. Wu..
+Candidate of Computer Science at the State Key Lab of CAD&CG in Zhejiang University, also a member of ZJU Interactive Data Group supervised by Prof. Wu.
 My research interests include sports visualization, deep learning and data mining.

 I received my bachelor degree in Software Engineering at Zhejiang University.
 Now I'm working hard to lay a solid foundation of deep learning and visualization, and learn to think individually as a researcher.